The big question, what is steampunk? a difficult question at first glance.

 Either way a mainstay of dressing for steampunk will usually include a pair of steampunk goggles to shield the eyes or placed upon the hat above the brim, a shiny pocketwatch tucked away in the pocket of a waistcoat and especially for ladies a hand fan to keep cool and playfully hide behind.

 Just like what inspires steampunk itself, the clothing can have a wide field of interests to build from with some steampunks avoiding the Victorian era completely and wearing a costume that draws all it’s inspiration from sci-fi.
-Of course on your more casual days you could just wear a steampunk shirt such as these.

 Interior design is a popular area in which people like to add a steampunk flare or Victorian vibe to.
 Building wooden and brass lamps to light their houses or using copper pipes to build steampunk shelving.
 It can be quite common for steampunks to slowly transform their houses into something that could come straight out of a Jules Verne novel.